‘Relax’: South African leader makes the case for land reform

 That’s the message South African President Cyril Ramaphosa has for anyone fretting about the nation’s plans for land reform, which drew a critical tweet from President Donald Trump last month.

-Ramaphosa said Tuesday that “land grabs” won’t be allowed and that land redistribution designed to address racial inequities will be orderly.
+The government won’t allow “land grabs” and land redistribution designed to address racial inequities will be orderly, Ramaphosa said Tuesday in remarks to Parliament.

-He also says he doesn’t expect South Africa to be targeted by sanctions as it legally pursues land reform.
+He also said he doesn’t expect South Africa to be targeted by sanctions as it legally pursues land reform.
 Some South Africans have speculated that the United States might impose sanctions similar to those against neighboring Zimbabwe, where violent land seizures occurred years ago.

 Most Read Business Stories